DiPizio-Lab/List_AI_tools/README.md

 # List of AI Tools

-This repository is a comprehensive collection of modern tools and methods for protein structure prediction, design, and analysis.
+This repository is a comprehensive collection of AI-powered tools and methods for protein structure prediction, de novo protein design, biomolecular interactions and conformational sampling.

 ## Table of Contents